qiita-spots/qiita/qiita_pet/support_files/doc/source/processing-recommendations.rst

 Shotgun sequencing
 ------------------

-Here you need to start with per_sample_FASTQ, we recommend to only upload already QC-ed and adaptor and human sequences removed FASTQ files.
-However, we have a step for this preprocessing available in Qiita via `KneadData <https://bitbucket.org/biobakery/kneaddata/wiki/Home>`_.

-The recommended processing steps are:
+Qiita currently has one shotgun metagenomics data analysis pipeline.
+Note that this is the initial processing pipeline and we will be adding more soon.

+With that said, the current workflow is as follows:

 #.
-Remove adapters and human sequences from your files using KneadData.
-We currently have TruSeq3-PE-2 and NexteraPE-PE adaptor removal.
+Removal of adapter sequence and host contamination using `KneadData <https://bitbucket.org/biobakery/kneaddata/wiki/Home>`_.
 #.
-Use `HUMAnN2 <https://bitbucket.org/biobakery/humann2/wiki/Home>`_ to generate BIOM tables.
+Gene calling and pathway profiling using `HUMAnN2 <https://bitbucket.org/biobakery/humann2/wiki/Home>`_.

+This workflow starts with per_sample_FASTQ files.
+We recommend only uploading sequences that have already been through QC and host / human sequence removal.
+However, all sequence files currently are required to go through KneadData to ensure they are ready for subsequent analyses.
+Currently, the KneadData command removes adaptor sequences (choice of TruSeq3-PE-2 and NexteraPE-PE) and sequences mapping to the human genome (additional host genomes will become available soon).

+Next, the QC'd sequences will be compared against reference databases to determine the presence and abundance of protein-coding functional genes and pathways using HUMAnN2.
+These are then summarized as BIOM tables, which can be used in subsequent analysis and visualization.

-For more information visit the `Shotgun Qiita Plugin GitHub page<https://github.com/qiita-spots/qp-shotgun>`.
+For more information visit the `Shotgun Qiita Plugin GitHub page <https://github.com/qiita-spots/qp-shotgun>`.